RamsunitRaja/Injury-Tracking-System/README.md

 - **Secure Registration**: Users can register with the system using a username and password.
 They have options for Google login and email login.

 - **Auth0 Integration**: User authentication is implemented using Auth0, providing a reliable and secure authentication.
+## Technologies
+- **Front-end**: React.js.
+State management is handled using React Context.

+- **Back-end**: NodeJs, with MongoDB database.

+- **Authentication**: Auth0 for user authentication, with options for Google login and email login.
+- **Progressive Web App (PWA)**: The system is built with PWA features offering an enhanced user experience.
 ## Authors

 - [@RamsunitRaja](https://github.com/RamsunitRaja)